mgifford/drupal-security/src/web-server.rst

 the normal behaviour of Drupal and must be tested extensively before deployment.
 Usually some rules are breaking rich content edition or modules that behave differently than Drupal core.
-It is recommended to run the rules in a passive manner in order to identify false positive when in production.
+It is recommended to run the rules in a passive manner in order to identify false positives when in production.
 Default `configuration of ModSecurity`_ should do it with:

 .. code-block:: apache